Shiyan Hubei, China Travel Guide

 This ensures your tourism spending directly benefits the community.

-Respect the natural environment of the Wudang Mountains and Danjiangkou Reservoir.
+Respect the local ecosystem of the Wudang Mountains and Danjiangkou Reservoir.

-Adhere to local customs and etiquette, especially at religious sites.
+Adhere to local customs and etiquette, notably at places of worship.

 Seek permission before photographing people.